Unbased rational homotopy theory: a Lie algebra approach: Model category of curved Lie algebras

 \section{Model category of curved Lie algebras}

-Here it will be demonstrated that the category $\curvedLie$ can be endowed with the structure of a model category with weak equivalences given by filtered quasi-isomorphisms.
+Here it will be demonstrated that the category $\curvedLie$ can be endowed with the structure of a model category with weak equivalences given by filtered quasi-isomorphisms, cf.~Definition \ref{def_qiso}.
 In addition, this model structure is Quillen equivalent to the model structure for unital cdga given in \cite{hinich_homo_alg}.
 This equivalence will be shown using similar methods to \cite{laz_markl}.
-More precisely, by employing the Quillen equivalence that exists upon associative dg local algebras and pseudo-compact curved associative algebras (see \cite{positselski}), as well as the primitive elements and universal enveloping algebra functors.
+More precisely, the proof of the equivalence will employ the Quillen equivalence that exists upon associative dg local algebras and pseudo-compact curved associative algebras (see \cite{positselski}), as well as the primitive elements and universal enveloping algebra functors.
 First, though, it must be proven that $\curvedLie$ possesses all small limits and colimits.